brann-meius/laravel-filter/README.md

 ## Installation

-1. To install this private package, add the following repository to your `composer.json`:
+1. Add the following repository to your `composer.json`:
     ```json
     {
       "repositories": [